isomerpages/moe-marsilingpri/_cca/Visual and Performing Arts/Percussion Ensemble.md

 variant: markdown
 ---
 <h4><strong>About Percussion Ensemble</strong></h4>
-<p>In our Percussion Ensemble CCA, students learn to master a variety of
+<p>MPS Percussion Ensemble CCA, students learn to master a variety of
 percussion instruments.
 Through regular training sessions, they develop their musical skills, rhythm, and coordination.
 Students also work together as a team to prepare for performances, where they showcase their talent